mwilliamson/mayo/README.md

 # Blah: Download source control URIs

-The main use of Blah is being able to download repositories from a URI that specifies what version control system is being used:
+The main use of Blah is being able to download repositories from a URI that specifies what version control system (VCS) is being used:

 ```python
 import blah